 Sambal Shiok is a casual Malaysian spot serving dishes like fried chicken, salads with peanuts, and rice dishes.
-But, the real star of the show is the laksa - a noodle soup, with a flavour slap to the face.
+But, the real star of the show is the laksa - a noodle soup, with fireworks of flavour.
 Yes, some of the food is spicy enough to act as a chemical peel to the tongue.
 And yes, it can get a little crowded.
 But, for hefty portions and a drink for £20 a head, Shambol Shiok can quickly become a weeknight dinner addiction.

 More spots in HighburySee more